BishopFox/BrokenHill/README.md

 ##### --exclude-special-tokens

-Bias the adversarial content generation data to avoid using special tokens (begin/end of string, etc.).
+Bias the adversarial content generation data to avoid using basic special tokens (begin/end of string, padding, and unknown).

+##### --exclude-additional-special-tokens

+Bias the adversarial content generation data to avoid using any additional special tokens defined in the tokenizer configuration.
+Useful for models such as Phi-3 that define more types of special token.

 ##### --exclude-token <string>